 Heading up an Education centre at a school outing destination such as an Aquarium, leads one to ask many questions.
 How can one produce programmes of the greatest value?
 How can one address the challenge in the South African education landscape where the disparity between schools is huge?
 How can an informal Education Centre support schools, our clients, positioned in the formal education sector?
 Our response was to visit schools and speak to children, parents, school principals, district officials and curriculum specialists in the Department of Education and at Universities.
 Our research established that one of the most meaningful offerings that an Aquarium could make is to offer enrichment programmes and courses.
 That was the embryonic phase of the South African Marine Sciences Curriculum which the teaching staff of the Two Oceans Aquarium Education Foundation has written.

 When seeking content for these courses, we looked at what schools needed, and the gaps universities were experiencing among their marine zoology and oceanography students at a first- and second-year level.
-Over time, these courses were refined, resulting in the content making up the Aquarium’s Marine Sciences Academy.
-Our Academy is made up of a series of courses offered from Grade six to 11.
-Content is scaffolded from one year to another, with each component integrating with the other in a transdisciplinary manner.
+Over time, the Aquarium courses were refined, resulting in the content making up a suite of courses, called the Aquarium Marine Sciences Academy.
+The Academy is made up of a series of courses offered from Grade six to 11.
+Content is scaffolded from one year to the next, with each component integrating with the other in a transdisciplinary manner.
 For example, studying an animal living in the sea requires an understanding of the physical water quality of its habitat, be it temperature, pH, sediment load or salinity.

-It is with this curriculum that we believe that the Two Oceans Aquarium Education Foundation can offer the most value and make the greatest contribution to supporting South African and international education.
+It is with this curriculum that we believe that the Two Oceans Aquarium can offer the most value and make the greatest contribution to supporting South African and international education.

 Please see below how you can get involved, whether you are an individual or a school which could benefit from participating.

 Oceanography: Marine geology, geography, chemistry and physics